Muricy Ramalho: Return to São Paulo

 On December 7, 2013, Ramalho, after a very successful return ahead of the club, renewed his contract with São Paulo for two more seasons.
 Upon signing, he stated, "I am happy to stay, because here is my home and the affection the supporters show for me motivates me even further.
 I am very happy for we have had an excellent year."

 On April 6, 2015, Ramalho stepped down as coach of São Paulo due to illness; he had been hospitalized in January with a digestive disease.

 Flamengo

 Ramalho was appointed head coach of Flamengo in early 2016, but was forced to resign due to poor health in May of that year.
 He was replaced by Flamengo U-20 coach Zé Ricardo.

+Post career

+After retiring as a coach, Muricy worked as a commentator on the Sportv channel.
+In 2021, he was invited to take on the role of sports coordinator of São Paulo FC in Julio Casares' administration, a position he held until January 2026 when he left due to worsening health problems.

 Controversies

 While with Santos, in December 2011, at the final of the 2011 FIFA Club World Cup against Barcelona, and after his team lost 4–0, Ramalho praised Barça manager Pep Guardiola's work, though stated that it was simple for him since he had the financial clout to sign any player in the world.
 Ramalho said that European coaches would only score top marks in his book once they had the same success when coaching a Brazilian side.
 "Only when they win trophies here [Brazil] they will be the best coaches in the world."
 He was referring to the lack of funding, lack of good players – allegedly who all play in Europe – and the ever-growing pressure to perform.

 In February 2013, the media reported that Ramalho engaged in a verbal exchange with Neymar and Joey Barton.
 The latter had been little impressed by Neymar's performances in a friendly match in London, later stating, "I would not pay a lot of money to sign him."
 After journalists' insistence on a comment, Ramalho responded that although he meant no disrespect, he did not know who Barton was.

 In May 2013, Ramalho spoke about a fake profile on the social network Facebook that has a lot of friends.
 According to the coach, the creator of profile "must be an idiot that doesn't have anything to do.
 He should do something for himself, not for someone else".